semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 Main recommendations:

-* Use the tooltip to show hints and additional information, such as text, formatted text, lists, links, buttons, and small images.
+- Use the tooltip to show hints and additional information only.
+Avoid adding complex functionality inside it.
-* Ensure that the tooltip does not overlap important information for the user.
+- Ensure that the tooltip does not overlap important information for the user.

 ::: tip
-For complex content and forms, use [Dropdown-menu](/components/dropdown-menu/dropdown-menu).
+For complex content and forms, use [DropdownMenu](/components/dropdown-menu/dropdown-menu).
 :::

 **If the tooltip trigger conveys information about a new feature, avoid duplicating the trigger text in the tooltip title.** The title may not be necessary if the trigger text already explains the tooltip content.

 ![](static/tooltip-trigger-yes-no.png)

-**When the trigger isn’t clear enough, add a title to the tooltip.** Additionally, include a title when the trigger doesn't adequately explain the topic of the tooltip.
+**When the trigger isn’t clear enough, add a clear title to the tooltip.** Additionally, include a title when the trigger doesn't adequately explain the topic of the tooltip.
 For example, you can describe additional conditions in the header or expand on the trigger's idea.

 ![](static/tooltip-trigger2-yes-no.png)